 Four letters – נ Nun, ג Gimel, ה Hei and פ Pei – tell the story of the Jewish people, or at least one of our most famous stories.
 This would be the tale of the Greek villain Antiochus who decided he was going to, once and for all, deal with that unruly lot who continually insisted on publicly boasting about how chosen, wonderful and one of a kind they were.
 Antiochus proceeded to spite the Jews and place idols in the very heart of their cherished Temple.

 With the help of some handy divine intervention and a bit of ingenuity on the part of the Jewish military, the Maccabees managed to prevail over their enemy who had besieged Jerusalem, thus proving to the Hellenized Jewish elite that trust should be placed only in God and His Torah.
 To top it all off, a small cruse of oil was found in the Temple that would miraculously last for eight days of light – seven more than expected.
 This was the miracle referenced by the letters Nun, Gimel, Hei, and Pei, which stand for Nes Gadol Haya Poh – “a Great Miracle Happened Here”.
-These are the letters imprinted on the dreidel, the game most commonly associated with the festival of Chanukah.
+These are the letters imprinted on the dreidel, the game most commonly associated with the festival of Hanukkah.

 But do you know where the dreidel bearing these four letters originated?
 Here’s a hint – it is not an ancient Jewish custom.

-Many Jewish holiday customs and traditions are rooted in the distant, oftentimes forgotten, past: Why do we fry latkes on Chanukah and what were they made of before potatoes were imported from America in the 16th century?
+Many Jewish holiday customs and traditions are rooted in the distant, oftentimes forgotten, past: Why do we fry latkes on Hanukkah and what were they made of before potatoes were imported from America in the 16th century?
 Why is it that we wave flags on Simchat Torah?
 How can we be expected to remember this stuff?

-On occasion, as in the case of the dreidel, Rabbis and Halachic scholars are presented with a simple, undeniable fact they must contend with: On Chanukah, we play dreidel.
+On occasion, as in the case of the dreidel, Rabbis and Halachic scholars are presented with a simple, undeniable fact they must contend with: On Hanukkah, we play dreidel.
 This raises the need to find (or invent) a Halachic explanation or story relating to what was, up until then, a slightly vague tradition of unclear origin.

 In the 19th century, a certain group of rabbis who were faced with this question, came up with a creative answer: The dreidel, they explained, is a game Jews used to play whenever a Greek person was nearby.
 The idea was to fool the Greek into thinking the Jews were playing a harmless game, while hiding the fact that they were actually engaged in the forbidden study of Torah.
 The truth is a bit more surprising.